sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 ## Performance Issue at Beginning

-I had to use <a href="https://docs.flutter.dev/development/platform-integration/platform-channels" target="_blank"><TechnicalTerm val="Platform Channels"/></a> to call <UniqueTechnicalTerm val="native C APIs"/>.
+We had to use <a href="https://docs.flutter.dev/development/platform-integration/platform-channels" target="_blank"><TechnicalTerm val="Platform Channels"/></a> to call <UniqueTechnicalTerm val="native C APIs"/>.
 <!-- [Dart VM FFI Vision written by Google dart-lang Team Engineer](https://gist.github.com/mraleph/2582b57737711da40262fad71215d62e) -->

 Not only there is an **overhead** to call <TechnicalTerm val="Platform Channels"/>, but [Executing channel handlers on background threads](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading) isn't supported except for iOS and Android.
-Especially, If I want to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux without UI lag, I would struggle to improve my performance.
+Especially, If We want to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux without UI lag, We would struggle to improve my performance.

 ---